GandalfDG/portfolio/content/posts/time_machine/index.md

 about an IP that the machine is tied to.

 ![My Time Machine set up in the corner of our basement.
 The lights are off to better showcase the warm,
-    incandescent glow coming from the machine.](feature_uncropped.jpg "Time Machine on the day we got it home")
+    incandescent glow coming from the machine.](feature_uncropped.jpg "Time Machine on the day we got it home.")

 ## Packing and Transport
 Getting this massive thing on to and off of a truck and into our basement was a bit of an ordeal.